4th Portuguese India Armada (Gama, 1502): The Fleet

 The 4th Armada was composed of 20 ships and between 800 and 1800 men.
 The Armada was originally envisaged as two squadrons – 15 ships under the admiral to head to India, 5 under the vice-admiral designated to patrol the mouth of the Red Sea.
 As it turns out, not all ships were ready by the launch date, so the armada was re-arranged into three squadrons, the first two squadrons (10 under admiral Vasco da Gama, 5 under his uncle, vice-admiral Vicente Sodré) to head out at once, and the five remaining ships to go out a little while later as a third squadron under Gama's cousin, Estêvão da Gama, with instructions to catch up to the main fleet along the way.
-(Whatever the mechanics behind the appointment, the 4th Armada certainly turned out to be a Gama family affair!)

 The exact composition of the three squadrons differs in the various accounts.
 The following list of ships should not be regarded as authoritative, but a tentative list compiled from various conflicting accounts.